Editor’s note: This blog post was originally published in March 2016 and has been completely revamped and updated for accuracy and comprehensiveness.

 Multi-Repo Boards are a simple way to track issues from several repositories in one place.
 Click here to learn how.

-2. Create a multi-repo milestone
+2. Create a sprint

 3. Navigate to your Burndown Report